yao-laboratory/metaIMP/README.md

 Assembly:

 Table 1: This table consists of mutation level information in the coding region.
+Coding region mutations detected by Instrain are mapped with annotations collected from Eggnog.
 Dependencies: Instrain, Eggnog

 Table 2: This table consists of mutation level information in the non-coding region.
+Non-coding region mutations detected by Instrain are mapped with annotations collected from Eggnog.
 Dependencies: Instrain, Eggnog

 Table 3: This table consists of the the protein information.
+Annotations from Eggnog are mapped with protein level information extracted from CheckM.
-Dependencies: Instrain, Eggnog
+Dependencies: Eggnog, CheckM

 Table 4: This is a VCF file summarazing Table 1 results.
 Dependencies: Table 1

 Table 5:This table maps the amino acid sequences with their respective mutations in the coding region.